tbremm/home_automation/README.md

 # home_automation
 For all things related to home automation

-The current idea for this repo is to host all home automation projects here.
+The idea for this repo is to host all home automation projects here.
+Currently the project will be using a Raspberry Pi as the interface to the various sensors/hardware.

 # Projects
 * Pool automation